Contact & info

 Non-stop

-Competitors are not allowed to land beyond the limit of the highest high tide or they will be disqualified The only possible technical stopover is to return to Les Sables-d’Olonne within 10 days of the official start.
-This is exactly what Michel Desjoyeaux did during the 2008 edition.
-He returned to repair an electrical and ballast problem before setting off again 40 hours late.
-This did not prevent him from winning the race.
-In addition, the competitors have the possibility of stopping to anchor in a cove, but must not put their foot down beyond the limit of the foreshore.
+Competitors are not allowed to go ashore beyond the limit of the highest high tide, on pain of disqualification.
+The only possible technical stopover is to return to Les Sables-d’Olonne within 10 days of the official start.
+This is exactly what Michel Desjoyeaux did during the 2008 race.
+He returned to repair an electrical and ballast problem, before setting off again 40 hours late.
+That didn’t stop him from winning the race.
+Competitors may stop to anchor in a cove, but must not set foot on land beyond the limit of the foreshore.

-The race instructions are clear : one man (or woman), a circumnavigation and a boat.
-This implies that no one else should be on board a boat apart from the owner himself.
-Of course, in the event of a proven emergency (sinking of another skipper), he can take her on board.
-This has already happened in the past during the third edition.
+The race instructions are clear: one man (or woman), a circumnavigation and one boat.
+This implies that no one else should be aboard a boat apart from the owner himself.
+Of course, in the event of a proven emergency (another skipper sinking), he can take her on board.
+This has already happened in the past, during the third edition.
 Indeed, Pete Goss rescued Raphaël Dinelli before dropping him off in New Zealand.
-Similarly in 2009, Vincent Riou rescued Jean le Cam after his boat capsized near Cape Horn.
+Similarly, in 2009, Vincent Riou rescued Jean le Cam after his boat capsized near Cape Horn.

-During the race, the sailor must rely only on himself.
+During the race, the sailor must rely solely on himself.
 No medical assistance will be tolerated except in extreme situations.
-He can benefit from the remote advice of the race doctor, the direct intervention of a health professional on board being forbidden. .
-Similarly, weather routing is prohibited.
+They may benefit from remote advice from the race doctor, but direct intervention by a health professional on board is forbidden.
+Weather routing is also forbidden.
 Skippers must repair any damage themselves.
 Like medical assistance, material or technical assistance is forbidden.
-This does not mean that they cannot discuss technical problems with the naval architect or the computer specialist.
-The latter will do their utmost to inform them of the small repairs that need to be carried out to get out of an unfortunate situation.
+This does not mean, however, that they cannot discuss technical problems with the naval architect or computer specialist.
+The latter will do their utmost to inform them of the small repairs they need to make to get out of an unfortunate situation.

 The economic and tourist impact of the Vendée Globe

-It is no secret that the town of Les Sables-d’Olonne is always buzzing during this famous race It is clear that this event has many positive repercussions on the economy of the department.
-You only have to look at the latest media impact figures (145 million euros) to see this.
+It’s no secret that the town of Les Sables-d’Olonne is always buzzing with activity during this famous race.
+It’s clear that this event has many positive repercussions on the department’s economy.
+Just look at the latest figures for media impact (145 million euros).
 It also generates significant tourist activity.
-It cannot be otherwise, because in this period, there are many visitors from all over the world.
+And it couldn’t be any other way, since at this time of year, there are many visitors from all over the world.

-During the 7th edition, 1.8 million visitors came to this seaside resort.
-A tourist crowd was present from the opening of the Vendée village, even after the race was over.
-As a result, the hotels in the region achieved unprecedented sales figures for the year, as did the restaurants.
-The restaurants are fully booked.
-The tourist office receives nearly 1,500 people a day.
+During the 7th edition, 1.8 million visitors thronged the pontoons of this seaside resort.
+Tourist crowds were present from the opening of the Vendée village, even after the race was over.
+As a result, the region’s hotels achieved their highest ever sales figures for the year, as did the restaurants.
+In fact, they are 100% occupied.
+The tourist office receives around 1,500 visitors a day.

-As for the Vendée companies, they take advantage of this opportunity to promote their services or different products.
-Several small and medium-sized businesses in the region have experienced a real expansion and many companies enjoy a publicity boost by sponsoring boats and putting up their signs.
-It would therefore not be an exaggeration to say that the event boosts the local economy.
+As for Vendée companies, they take advantage of this opportunity to promote their services or various products.
+A number of the region’s SMEs have seen real expansion, and many companies enjoy a publicity coup by sponsoring boats and putting up their signs.
+So it’s no exaggeration to say that the event boosts the local economy.

-Vendée Globe 2020: start date, course and participants
+Vendée Globe 2020: start date, route and participants

-The 2020 Vendée Globewill be the ninth editionof this race with a growing reputation.
-Traditionally, the start date is set in November due to the favourable weather conditions at that time.
-The sailors will set off from Les Sables-d’Olonne on Sunday 8th November to help mediate the race.
+The Vendée Globe 2020 will be the 9th edition of this race with a growing reputation.
+Traditionally, the start date is set in November, due to the favorable weather conditions at that time of year.
+The sailors will set off from Les Sables-d’Olonne on Sunday, November 8, to help mediate the race.

-It must be said that despite the health crisis currently raging in the world, the directors have seen fit to maintain the start programme.
-Arrangements will be made by the organisers to ensure that the event takes place under the best possible auspices.
-Skippers, exhibitors and the media must all respect the barrier measures and the health rules that will be established.
+It has to be said that, despite the health crisis currently raging around the world, the directors have seen fit to maintain the starting program.
+The organizers will be taking steps to ensure that the event takes place under the best possible auspices.
+Whether skippers, exhibitors or the media, all must respect the barrier measures and sanitary rules that will be established.

-As usual, the participants must deal with wind, waves, ice, etc. to make this global journey.
-It must be completed over 40,075 km or approximately 21,638 miles.
+As usual, participants have to deal with wind, waves, ice, etc. on this planetary journey.
+It must be completed over a distance of 40,075 km, or approximately 21,638 miles.
 This distance corresponds to the circumference of the Earth.
-The programme includes a departure from Les Sables-d’Olonne, a journey through the heart of the South Seas and a return to the Vendée.
-It is an extraordinary route that only the most daring will dare to tackle.
+The program includes a departure from Les Sables-d’Olonne, a journey through the South Seas and a return to Vendée.
+It’s an extraordinary course that only the most daring will dare to tackle.

-The last deadline for applications was 1 November 2019.
-It is worth mentioning that participation in this event is possible if the candidate has validated his/her qualification in one of the essential races.
-These are the Route du Rhum 2018, The Transat 2020, New York Vendée 2020, the Transat Jacques Vabre 2019, the previous Vendée Globe.
-At the moment, 35 people are hoping for this race.
+The final deadline for applications was November 1, 2019.
+It’s worth pointing out that participation in this event is possible if the candidate has validated his or her qualification for one of the essential races.
+These include the Route du Rhum 2018, The Transat 2020, New York Vendée 2020, Transat Jacques Vabre 2019 and the previous Vendée Globe.
+At the moment, there are 35 hopefuls for this race.
 As the number of participants exceeds 30, an additional selection will be made.

 Search for...